 - Personal info – The name, address, phone number, birth date, employers, and SSN of the person being screened is available on the report.

-- Recent inquiries – The number of hard credit inquiries (and when they took place) from the past two (2) years are displayed on the report.
+- Recent inquiries – The number of hard credit inquiries (and when they took place) from the past two (2) years is displayed on the report.